 Parents should note that the drivers have been instructed to pick up and drop off children only at scheduled stops.
-If there is a situation that requires a child to ride a different bus from school or to change a point of departure from their bus, he/ she is required to have a written note to that effect from the parent.
-Due to space and safety factors, a student is not permitted to bring more than two friends home on his/her bus on any given day.
-Accordingly, we are unable to provide transportation for children to attend an after-school party at a friend's home.
+If there is a situation that requires a child to ride get off the assigned bus at a different stop, he/she is required to have a written note from the parent.
 Questions or concerns about bus transportation should be directed to the District Transportation Office (367-5920).